kahboom/nerdycode.com/src/posts/2020/web-components.md

 Using TypeScript is possible with web components, but the implementation varies depending on what build tool you are using, if you're using one at all.
 Typically, this isn't very different than if you were using TypeScript for any other project, so I recommend you check the documentation for your specific build tool.

-## Polymer, AMP, and Other Libraries

-You can absolutely use a library like Polymer or AMP to manage your web components, but it's not really necessary.
-Web components come down to how you decide to structure your application and what you decide to use for templating.
-Sometimes, it's easier not to have to make that decision.

 ## Template Rendering for Web Components

-When it comes to template rendering, the options are endless.
-My advice is that you go with what you are most comfortable with, so long as you understand the tradeoffs.
+When it comes to template rendering, you have a variety of options that use very different approaches.
 It's possible to leave template rendering to a framework like React, Angular, or Vue.
-Of course, you can also use a library that is specifically for template rendering like lit-html, Slim.js, or Pencil.
+Of course, you can also use a library that is specifically for templating, such as <a href="https://lit-html.polymer-project.org/" rel="nofollow" target="_blank">lit-html</a>.

 ## Browser Compatibility of Web Components

 As recently as Fall 2018, the only browsers that had full support for web components were Chrome and Safari.
 Although custom elements were a quick and easy polyfill, shadow DOM was far more complicated and difficult to use without native support.
 It really wasn't until late 2019 / early 2020 that all major browsers adopted support for Web Components.
 With the release of Chromium-based Edge 76, web components are now supported by most modern browsers.

-If you do need to support older browsers, you'll need to include polyfills.
-They add a little bit of overhead, but it's still a small cost to pay for the flexibility that web components provide us.
+If you do need to support legacy browsers, you'll need to include <a href="https://www.webcomponents.org/polyfills" rel="nofollow" target="_blank">polyfills</a>.

 ## Styling Web Components